 Chronic pain can be either mild or severe.
 You can feel it as shooting, burning, squeezing, stinging sensations or as a dull ache.
 It can lead to decreased appetite, insomnia, depression, and fatigue.
 And that is why it is essential to be treated appropriately.
 But what is causing chronic pain to occur?

 There are quite a significant number of medical conditions that can lead to chronic pain.
 However, there are few of those that are occurring more commonly than others.
 And that is what I am going to talk about.

 Let’s discuss these eight medical conditions that are most commonly described as the causes of chronic pain, shall we?

 Peripheral Nephropathy – Caused by damage to your peripheral nerves, peripheral nephropathy causes weakness, numbness, and chronic pain usually in the hands and feet to occur.
 The cause of peripheral nerve damage could be traumatic injuries, metabolic problems, infections, diabetics, etc.

-The chronic neuropathic pain can be treated with the use of medications, physical therapy, and massage therapy.
+Chronic neuropathic pain can be treated with the use of medications, physical therapy, and massage therapy.
 You can also try exercising, which has been proven as an efficient way to relieve the pain in this case.
 Acupuncture has also produced results.

-Fibromyalgia – Is a medical condition that causes chronic muscle pain, fatigue, depression and sleep troubles.
+Fibromyalgia – Is a medical condition that causes chronic muscle pain, fatigue, depression, and sleep troubles.
 Although none of these symptoms can be seen, they do produce a considerable impairment in the patient’s life.